vercel/next.js/docs/api-reference/next/server.md

 ### Accessing environment variables

-`process.env` holds an object with all environment variables used in Middleware, for both production and development environments.
-If you are not using any environment variables in your Middleware, the `process.env` object will be empty. `process.env` will only include environment variables _actually_ used.
+`process.env` can be used to access [environment variables](docs/basic-features/environment-variables.md) from Middleware.
+However, these are evaluated at build time so only environment variables _actually_ used will be included.

 Any variables in `process.env` must be accessed directly, and **cannot** be destructured: